-- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the trustee in connection with the bankruptcy; - the effectiveness with which the trustee appears to be carrying out, or to have carried out, his duties: - the value and nature of the assets which the trustee has to deal with. - 4.2 If there is no committee, or the committee does not make the requisite determination, the trustee's remuneration may be fixed by a resolution of a meeting of creditors.
-The creditors must take account of the same matters as apply in the case of the committee.
-A resolution specifying the basis on which the trustee is to be remunerated may be taken at the meeting which appoints the trustee.
-If the remuneration is not fixed in any of these ways within 18 months of the trustee's appointment, it will be fixed in accordance with a scale set out in the Rules.
+- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the liquidator in connection with the insolvency; - the effectiveness with which the liquidator appears to be carrying out, or to have carried out, his duties; - the value and nature of the assets which the liquidator has to deal with. - 4.2 If there is no liquidation committee, or the committee does not make the requisite determination, the liquidator's remuneration may be fixed by a resolution of a meeting of creditors.
+The creditors take account of the same matters as apply in the case of the committee.
+A resolution specifying the terms on which the liquidator is to be remunerated may be taken at the meeting which appoints the liquidator. - 4.3 If the remuneration is not fixed as above, it will be fixed in one of the following ways.
+In a CVL, it will be fixed by the court on application by the liquidator, but the liquidator may not make such an application unless he has first tried to get his remuneration fixed by the committee or creditors as described above, and in any case not later than 18 months after his appointment.
+In a compulsory liquidation, it will be in accordance with a scale set out in the Rules. - 4.4 Where the liquidation follows directly on from an administration in which the liquidator had acted as administrator, the basis of remuneration fixed in the administration continues to apply in the liquidation (subject to paragraph 8 below).